 The substantive content aligns with and reinforces SERVIR priorities for incorporating gender-sensitive design, dissemination and uptake of environmental information so that all people, particularly, women, girls, and other vulnerable populations, are able to use that information to build resilience.

 I. Webinar series

-In mid-2021, attend any or all of three webinars online to hear from panelists and peers on important leadership and workforce subjects
+In mid-2021, three webinars were held online to hear from panelists and peers on important leadership and workforce subjects

 June: Leadership Webinar

-Leaders and aspiring leaders will learn from women playing prominent roles in three of the region’s foremost organizations in environmental science and geospatial technology.
-Words of introduction from an internationally renowned scientist and diplomat will spark and stimulate a conversation among the panel.
+Leaders and aspiring leaders learned from women playing prominent roles in three of the region’s foremost organizations in environmental science and geospatial technology.
+Words of introduction from an internationally renowned scientist and diplomat sparked and stimulated a conversation among the panel.
 Read more about this Webinar

-Hear the voices and experiences of indigenous women working to shed light on environmental justice, tradition, and broadening knowledge.
-Their insights will teach and inspire us.
+We heard the voices and experiences of indigenous women working to shed light on environmental justice, tradition, and broadening knowledge.

-Get hands on, practical workshopping activities online with well-connected experts.
-Learn how to find advisors and get engaged in supportive communities, in ways that can advance your career.
+This activity offered hands-on, practical activities online with well-connected experts on how to find advisors and get engaged in supportive communities, in ways that can advance the careers of women in GIS.